Dastan21/BetterVoirAnime/README.md

 - Framework

 # ⚒️ Installation
-Download the [latest version](https://github.com/Dastan21/BetterVoirAnime/releases/latest) and unzip it where it will be fixed (so that you don't move the files).
+Download the [latest version](https://github.com/Dastan21/BetterVoirAnime/releases/latest) and unzip it somewhere it won't move or change.

 Go to the [extensions](chrome://extensions) and click on "Load unpacked".
-Select the unpacked files you just got and have fun <3
+Select the unpacked files you just got and enjoy <3

 **Warning**: works only on Chromium browsers!